openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 ### Version Skew Strategy

+#### ExternalDNS Operator and OpenShift Container Platform Version Skew

 The updates to the ExternalDNS Operator are decoupled from the standard release schedule of OpenShift Container Platform.
 Consequently, in a shared VPC cluster using cross-account DNS record creation with the Ingress Operator, there is a possibility of installing a version of the ExternalDNS Operator that lacks support for this same feature.
 However, it is important to note that the ExternalDNS Operator and the installer or Ingress Operator do not rely on each other's logic.
 Hence, this mismatch does not pose a concern.

+#### ExternalDNS Operator and ExternalDNS Version Skew

+This feature adds an API field consumed by the ExternalDNS Operator that sets the `--aws-assume-role` flag in ExternalDNS.
+Version discrepancies between the ExternalDNS Operator and ExternalDNS shouldn't be a concern, as the `--aws-assume-role` flag already is supported in the existing ExternalDNS image we distribute.

 ### Operational Aspects of API Extensions